 Local Government Fundamentals

 Are you new to working in local government?
-Have you transitioned into a new position that requires you to learn about a new area of law?
+Have you transitioned into a new position?
 If so, this course may be right for you.
-Local Government Fundamentals covers the fundamental laws and concepts related to local government.
-It is ideal for employees with 0-5 years of experience working in local government.
+Local Government Fundamentals covers the fundamental laws and concepts pertinent to county and municipal government.
+The goal of this course is to help those who work in local government feel more confident in their understanding of how local governments function at a fundamental level.

 • Local Government Authority, Purpose, and Structure